 You might well be wondering who the heck I think I am to have a website with my name as the URL.
 As my blog categories reveal, there are a few key passions in my life.

-Currently, I am the Director of Marketing, B2B Client Services, at Clayman & Associates, which is located in Marietta, Ohio.
+Currently, I am the Director of Marketing and Communications at Southeastern Ohio Regional Medical Center in Cambridge, Ohio.
+Before that, I spent 14 years working for my family’s advertising agency.
 My grandfather started our company back in 1954 and in October of 2013, our company was purchased by Alliance Industries, also headquartered in Marietta.

 I wear a lot of hats in my position.
-I do a lot of copywriting and research, I run clients’ social media campaigns, I plan and place media, and I put together annual marketing plans for our clients.
-The unpredictable nature of marketing and the business world means that I always have to be on my toes, and attention to detail is essential.
-These days especially, if you are offering marketing services, you must be perfect, because increasingly, almost anyone can put together something that is “serviceable.”
+I do a lot of copywriting and research, I run the hospital’s social media campaigns, I plan and place media, and I handle internal communications like important memos from the leadership team.
+The unpredictable nature of marketing and the world of healthcare means that I always have to be on my toes, and attention to detail is essential.

 Via my book reviews and many of my other posts, you will see that I have a great passion for learning.
 I of course love learning things that help me do my job better, but my most steadfast love affair has been with history.
 If it happened in the past, I’m interested in it.
 I earned my Masters in History from Kent State University and focused on the 19th century, even though my thesis was actually about the slave poet Phillis Wheatley, who lived during the American Revolution.
 I tend to weave my love of history into my posts.